 Technicians like them because it is easy to choose one or two specializations and still turn a sizable profit.
 For instance, you may choose to specialize as a technician who only does laser tattoo removal.
 If you charge an average of $300 per session and perform five sessions a day, you can make up to $1500 from laser tattoo removal alone!

 According to Salary.com, cosmetic laser technicians make an average of $50,905 a year.
 Compare this to a clinical aesthetician’s salary of $47,500 a year and you can quickly see the appeal of “skilling up”!

 Anyone can become a cosmetic laser technician.
 Most states have the same basic rules and regulations for cosmetic laser technicians.
 You must:

 - Be eighteen years of age or older

 - Have a high school diploma or its equivalent

-- It is also important to undergo a certain number of supervised hours of training at an accredited school
+- It is also important to undergo a certain number of supervised hours of training

 During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!